FalconLK/APISens/Readme.md

 This repository shares the code and demo video for APISens.

 ## What it is?
 APISens is a sentiment scoring tool for software APIs which aims to support developers to determine the most appropriate API for a certain task.
+Please check the video named "APISens.mp4".

 ## How it works?
 It first crawls the dataset from two different sources (i.e., Twitter and Youtube).